 Deer Hunting Videos

 More than ever hunters are videoing their hunts and there are many different resources available to watch and learn from great deer hunting videos.
 YouTube has some awesome hunting videos and there are many great websites that have tons of deer hunting videos.

 More and more hunters are starting to film their hunts.
-There are many different questions you should ask your self to see if filming your hunts is something you want to pursue.
-Filming hunts can be expensive so if you decide to purchase the equipment needed to film your hunts do some research and decide what your goals are and get the proper equipment that fits your needs and your budget.
+There are many different questions you should ask your self.
+To see if filming your hunts is something you want to pursue.
+Filming hunts can be expensive.
+So if you decide to purchase the equipment needed to film your hunts do some research.
+Decide what your goals are and get the proper equipment that fits your needs and your budget.

 There are many different schools that teach how to film hunts.
 One that I have heard really good things about is Heartland Bowhunter film school.

 Field Dressing Deer Hunting Guide

 Once you kill a deer you need to know how to field dress it properly to ensure safe preparation of venison, and whether or not you will process the meat yourself or pay someone to process the meat for you.
 The following is a link for field dressing deer.